Huotes/CommitMaker/README.md

 Wo hu cang long.
 The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'

 Chuck Norris does not wear a condom.
 Because there is no such thing as protection from Chuck Norris.

+Chuck Norris doesn't go on the internet, he has every internet site stored in his memory.
+He refreshes webpages by blinking.